qlik-oss/core-website/docs/tutorials/hello-data.md

 ## What is happening

-When you start QIX Engine, the docker-compose file makes the movies.csv file available to QIX Engine.
-In the docker-compose file, this data location is specified in the volumes section.
+When you start QIX Engine, the `docker-compose.yml` file makes the movies.csv file available to QIX Engine, and the data location is specified in the volumes section.

 ```yml
 volumes: